 - Step out and take a chance.
 Go for it.
 Regardless of where you are in your leadership experience, be willing to explore the roads— even if you feel unprepared, unqualified, and unsure.
 You never know where it might lead, even if it doesn’t turn out the way you had hoped.
 You will have learned something valuable in the try.
 Persist.

 - Embrace your fears and understand they are just a normal part of any leadership journey.
 Once you accept that reality, you’re one step closer to conquering them.
 And guess what?
 The more willing you are to face them, the less power they hold over you.

 In my book In Your Creative Element I identify the element of Grit – another word for resilience – and a subject that has been extensively researched.

 “Grit is passion and perseverance for very long-term goals.
 Grit is having stamina.
 Grit is sticking with your future, day in, day out, not just for the week, not just for the month, but for years, and working really hard to make that future a reality.
 Grit is living life like it’s a marathon, not a sprint.”
 Angela Lee Duckworth, TED 2013

 What’s the difference between someone who overcomes obstacles, gets back on the horse, persists with that difficult problem, carries on like a dog with a bone, gets in the arena?
 Your personal levels of grit are a key factor.

-How to build your personal resilience, and develop it in your people is on the agenda on our brand new Creative Leadership programme running this September.
+How to build your personal resilience, and develop it in your people is on the agenda on our Creative Leadership programme, running later this Autumn.
 Contact email@example.com for the prospectus and see more information here.